BlueBrain/neuron-docker-spack/README.md

     * Do not push the image
     * Remove ssh key from server once the image is built
     * Todo : need to squash all layes

+## Funding & Acknowledgment

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.

+Copyright © 2018-2022 Blue Brain Project/EPFL